|

 Properties of Squares and Cubes

-Square and cube numbers exhibit interesting properties.
+Square and cube numbers have interesting properties.
 For example, only two numbers, namely 1 and 64, are both squares and cubes.
-This means that both the square and the cube of 1 are 1, while for 64, it is the square of 8 and the cube of 4.
+This means that both the square and cube of 1 are 1, while for 64, it is the square of 8 and the cube of 4.
 This duality is rare and highlights the uniqueness of certain numbers in mathematics.

 Practical Use of Squares and Cubes